-Through its dealings and defeat of the LANCER project, CCSCLA members realized that there is more to the environment than just hazardous waste, chemicals, and air quality control- "our environment is also the quality of our housing stock, the conditions of our schools and the safety of our neighborhoods.
-All of these factors effect how we are able to happily co-exist in the same community."
+Through its dealings and defeat of the LANCER project, CCSCLA members realized that there is more to the environment than just hazardous waste, chemicals, and air quality control "our environment is also the quality of our housing stock, the conditions of our schools and the safety of our neighborhoods.
+All of these factors affect how we are able to happily co-exist in the same community."

 CCSCLA continues to work on environmental issues such as recycling, the cleaning of alleyways and streets, childhood lead poisoning prevention, storm drain protection, used motor oil recycling, teen worker rights, among others affecting community members' quality of life.

 CCSCLA states that they will conduct further environmental awareness workshops within communities as the need and topics for them present themselves.

 In the summer of 1985, Robin Cannon and Charlotte Bullock established CCSCLA as a response to the proposed construction of the Los Angeles City Energy Recovery (LANCER) municipal waste incinerator.

 The waste facility would burn millions of tons of waste during its operation causing concern for citizens of the pollutants that would be emitted.
 Cannon and Bullock were concerned South Central Los Angeles was chosen for the incinerator's location because of the community's high unemployment rate, low average income, and high population of people of color.